Dirk Nowitzki: Difficult start (1998–2000)

-"Big Three" era (1999–2004)

-1999–00 season: Improving as a sophomore

 On January 4, 2000, team owner Ross Perot Jr. sold the Mavericks to Internet billionaire Mark Cuban for $280 million.
 Cuban quickly invested into the Mavericks and restructured the franchise, attending every game at the sidelines, buying the team a $46 million Boeing 757 to travel in, and increasing franchise revenues to over $100 million.
 Nowitzki lauded Cuban, stating that he "created the perfect environment ... we only have to go out and win."
 As a result of Nelson's tutelage, Cuban's improvements and his own progress, Nowitzki significantly improved in his second season.
 Nowitzki averaged 17.5 points, 6.5 rebounds and 2.5 assists per game in 35.8 minutes.
 He was voted runner-up in the NBA Most Improved Player Award behind Jalen Rose, and made it into the NBA All-Star Sophomore squad.
 The 7 ft 0 in Nowitzki also was chosen for the Three-Point Contest, becoming the tallest player ever to participate.
 While he improved on an individual level, the Mavericks missed the playoffs after a mediocre 40–42 season.

-2000–01 season: First All-NBA and playoff appearances
+First playoff appearances (2000–2004)

-In the 2000–01 NBA season, Nowitzki further improved his averages, recording 21.8 points, 9.2 rebounds, and 2.1 assists per game.
+Nowitzki further improved his averages, recording 21.8 points, 9.2 rebounds, and 2.1 assists per game.
 As a sign of his growing importance, he joined team captain Finley as only one of two Mavericks to play and start in all 82 games, and had 10 games in which he scored at least 30 points.
 Nowitzki became the first Maverick ever to be voted into the All-NBA squads, making the Third Team.
 In addition, his best friend Nash became a valuable point guard, and with Finley scoring more than ever, pundits took to calling this trio the "Big Three" of the Mavericks.

 Posting a 53–29 record in the regular season, the Mavericks reached the playoffs for the first time since 1990.
 As the fifth seed, they were paired against the Utah Jazz, who were led by point guard John Stockton and power forward Karl Malone.
 The Mavericks won the series in five games, setting up a meeting with their Texas rivals, the San Antonio Spurs.
 The Mavericks lost the first three games of the series, and Nowitzki fell ill with the flu and later lost a tooth after a collision with Spurs guard Terry Porter.
 After a Game 4 win, Nowitzki scored 42 points and grabbed 18 rebounds in Game 5, but could not prevent a deciding 105–87 loss.